spiral/docs/database/isolation.md

 }
 ```

-> The schema introspection and declaration will work with isolated database by automatically adding prefix to all declared
+> The schema introspection and declaration will work with the isolated database by automatically adding a prefix to all declared
 > tables.